usaid-cs/yesterday-i-learned/random.md

 1. ["wyciwyg"](https://en.wikipedia.org/wiki/WYCIWYG): What You Cache Is What You Get
 1. The most famous current use of quantum computers is [Integer factorisation using Shor's algorithm](https://en.wikipedia.org/wiki/Quantum_algorithm), where it is already faster than classical computers (in run-time complexity).
 1. The Bic pen was made (not invented) by a Mr.Bich.
 He changed the pen's name from Bich to Bic after he learned about how the English would pronounce it.
-1. [Anna Gunn](https://en.wikipedia.org/wiki/Anna_Gunn), the Skyler White actress, actually lives in New Mexico.
+1. [Anna Gunn](https://en.wikipedia.org/wiki/Anna_Gunn), the Skyler White actress, really lives in New Mexico.
 Her commute must have been excellent.
 1. [Paris, Ontario](https://en.wikipedia.org/wiki/Paris,_Ontario) was named after the [plaster](https://en.wikipedia.org/wiki/Plaster#Gypsum_plaster) famous in Paris, rather than Paris itself.
 "Plaster of Paris" was made with gypsum found in [Montmartre](https://en.wikipedia.org/wiki/Montmartre), a hill in Paris.
 1. A teenth is 1/16.
 1. [Giancarlo Esposito](https://en.wikipedia.org/wiki/Giancarlo_Esposito): father Italian, mother African American, born in Copenhagen.